Rahul07Shaik/Demo-doc/README.md

 ## Challenges:

-  The new package manager's compatibility with existing dependencies is a major challenge, leading to build errors.
-It may require updating or replacing existing dependencies to work with the new manager due to its different requirements.
-Furthermore, compatibility with other tools and systems used in the project should be considered, such as continuous integration and deployment pipelines.
-Careful review and testing can help minimize disruptions during the migration process and maintain a smooth development workflow.

-## Performance issues:

-  New package manager can impact performance during migration, especially if the project needs fast package management.
-It's essential to review   the new package manager's performance characteristics before migration and conduct performance testing to identify any issues.
+   - New package manager compatibility with existing dependencies is a challenge
+   - May require updating or replacing existing dependencies to work with new package manager
+   - Compatibility with other project tools and systems should be considered
+   - Careful review and testing can minimize disruptions during migration
+   - Smooth development workflow can be maintained with proper planning

 ## Dependency conflicts: